jraillard/parkndeploy/doc/step4_further_improvements.md

 &rarr; In Git, a tag is a way to mark our source code and associate a version on it.

-:star: Add a DNS on your Azure Static Web App

-&rarr; In order to note make you pay external tool, use [Azure DNS](https://learn.microsoft.com/azure/static-web-apps/custom-domain-azure-dns) but don't deploy it manually : use bicep as we did on the workshop.

 :star::star: Create a CI Pipeline specific for Merge Requests

 &rarr; The pipeline should **only** be triggered when a merge request is created